Lord George Gordon-Lennox

-Lord George Charles Gordon-Lennox (22 October 1829 – 22 February 1877), was a British Conservative politician.
+Lord George Charles Gordon-Lennox (né Lennox; 22 October 1829 – 22 February 1877), was a British Conservative politician.

-Background
+Early life

-Gordon-Lennox was the fifth son of Charles Gordon-Lennox, 5th Duke of Richmond and Lady Caroline, daughter of Field Marshal Henry Paget, 1st Marquess of Anglesey.
+George Charles Lennox was born on 22 October 1829.
+He was the fifth son of Charles Gordon-Lennox, 5th Duke of Richmond and Lady Caroline Paget, daughter of Field Marshal Henry Paget, 1st Marquess of Anglesey.
 Charles Gordon-Lennox, 6th Duke of Richmond, Lord Henry Lennox and Lord Alexander Gordon-Lennox were his elder brothers.
+George was born with the surname Lennox; when his father inherited the Gordon estates from his uncle, the father took the surname Gordon-Lennox for himself and his issue, by royal licence dated 9 August 1836.

-Political career
+Career

 Gordon-Lennox sat as Member of Parliament for Lymington between 1860 and 1874.
 He was also a Lieutenant in the Royal Horse Guards.